Carinsurance.com Insights

 Car insurance costs differ from city to city in North Carolina, mainly because of traffic congestion.
 Cities with more traffic usually see more accidents and insurance claims, which makes insurance more expensive.

-The table below shows the average annual car insurance premiums for North Carolina’s largest cities.
+Find below the average annual car insurance cost for drivers in some of North Carolina’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.